c-bata/rexecute/README.md

 # rexecute

-Re execute the command when specified files are updated.
+Re-execute the command when specified files are modified.

 ## Installation